skramm/spaghetti/README.md

  This library provides an easy way to specify states and events, and how and when it will switch from one state to another.
  It also has some additional facilities, such as logging and easy timeout handling.

+ It is currently in beta state: everything seems to work as expected, please post issue in case of any problems.

 ### Main features